Exxon Mobil bets big on China LNG, sidesteps trade war

 Jason Feer, head of business intelligence at LNG tanker brokers Poten & Partners, which tracks LNG sales, said the deal provides “a sign that China is willing to let foreign interests invest in things that in the past were seen as strategic.”

 Exxon is among the top ranked U.S. companies that are pushing ahead in China despite the trade dispute, but it is not alone.
 U.S. and European car makers are opening or expanding China plants to avoid hefty tariffs and transport costs.
-Tesla Inc TSLA.N this month acquired a Shanghai site for a car and battery-manufacturing complex.
+Tesla Inc this month acquired a Shanghai site for a car and battery-manufacturing complex.

 Exxon’s Asian and African LNG will offer a cost advantage over U.S. rivals’ exports that face tariffs and greater transport, while China’s support for the project offers a rebuttal to Trump administration complaints about the country’s closed markets.